i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 If a Host Lookup Message for a Hash yields a Meta LS, the router needs to return one or more Destinations and expirations to the client.
-Either the client must to the recursive resolution, or the router can do it.
+Either the client must do the recursive resolution, or the router can do it.
 Not clear how it should work.
 For either method, we either need a new flavor of the Host Reply Message, or define a new result code that means what follows is a list of Destinations